Helping couples save up for shared trips.

 Iteration Produces Results

 I remain convinced that iterative methodologies allow for more flexibility, refinement and attention to quality compared to linear processes.
-Despite being in the “ideation phase” of the project, we went back to do more research or jumped ahead in our sketching and prototyping in order to get feedback.
+Despite being in the “ideation phase” of the project, we went back to do more research or jumped ahead in our prototyping to get feedback.

 Ambiguity is Okay

 This project was all about navigating ambiguity, managing shifting mindsets and relentlessly working to make an idea the best it can be under severe time constraints.
 Questions will continuously emerge during a project.
-It’s important to 1) not ignore these questions 2) know which ones are worth answering and when and 3) know how to approach answering them.
+It’s important to 1) not ignore these questions and 2) know which ones are worth spending time to answer.